sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-torch.md

 The PointPerfect IP service is available for various areas of the globe including the contiguous US, EU, South Korea, as well as parts of Brazil, Australia, and Canada.
 See the [coverage map](https://www.u-blox.com/en/pointperfect-service-coverage) for specifics; the RTK Torch is compatible with any area that has *IP Coverage* (it is not compatible with L-Band coverage).

+Assuming you are outside, after a few minutes of receiving PointPerfect corrections to the device, connect to the RTK Torch over SW Maps (or other) and the device will enter RTK Float, then RTK Fix (usually under 3 minutes).
+You can now take positional readings with millimeter accuracy!

 ## NTRIP Example

 If you decide to use a service that provides NTRIP (as opposed to PointPerfect) we need to feed that data into your SparkFun RTK device.
 In this example, we will use PointOneNav and SW Maps.